- Written by Dr.Mehmet Demircioglu

 Be careful if a clinic presents Cialis, Viagra, nitric oxide boosters, PRP, exosomes, peptides, or any extra product as a guaranteed way to improve graft survival.
 A serious plan should start with diagnosis, donor management, hairline design, graft handling, recipient area quality, and safe aftercare.

 Weak clinics sometimes sell confidence by adding products around the operation.
 More products can make the plan feel advanced, but they can also hide poor surgical reasoning.
-If the consultation spends more time on extras than on donor capacity, future hair loss, medical history, and realistic density, the patient should pause.
+If the consultation spends more time on extras than on donor capacity, future hair loss, medical history, and realistic density, pause before committing.

 Aftercare also becomes confusing when too many unnecessary products enter the first days.
-The safest foundation is still clean surgical technique, clear instructions, proper washing, no trauma to the grafts, and direct follow-up.
-The Diamond page on hair transplant aftercare explains those basics more fully.
+The safest foundation is still clean surgical technique, clear instructions, proper washing, no trauma to the grafts, and direct follow up.
+These basics are part of hair transplant aftercare.

 Use a medical decision, not a private guess.
 If you have heart disease, chest pain medication, unstable blood pressure, fainting, recent surgery complications, or a doctor who prescribed the medicine for a specific condition, ask that doctor and tell the hair transplant clinic too.